 - d.
 Advise the employee that he/she will remain on paid status until the test sample is collected.
 After the sample is collected, the employee will be placed on leave in the following order as leave benefits are exhausted (sick leave, compensatory time, vacation leave, leave without pay) until the County receives the test results.
 If the test is negative, the County will make the employee whole. - e.
 The results will be delivered by mail or carrier to the Employee Relations Division of Clark County Human Resources, who will then immediately notify and make a copy of the report available to the employee.
-The employee's Department Head or designee will be notified whether the test results are positive or negative.
+The employee's department head or designee will be notified whether the test results are positive or negative.
 A drug test will be considered positive if the confirmation cutoff levels established by SAMHSA are exceeded.
-An alcohol test will be considered positive if the blood alcohol content is .05% or greater. - f.
-Refusal to submit to a drug and alcohol test or to provide the necessary authorization for releasing hospital or medical reports that would indicate whether or not the employee was under the influence of a drug and/or alcohol shall be considered just cause for termination with no Last Chance Agreement. - g.
-An attempt by an employee to alter and/or tamper with a urine sample will be just cause for termination with no Last Chance Agreement.
+An alcohol test will be considered positive if the blood alcohol content is .02% or greater. - f.
+Refusal to submit to a drug and alcohol test or to provide the necessary authorization for releasing hospital or medical reports that would indicate whether or not the employee was under the influence of a drug and/or alcohol shall be considered just cause for termination with no Last Chance Agreement.